 The Oliva was finally refloated around 9.15am on Saturday 29th September and towed to Lamlash Bay where the remainder of her cargo was transferred to another vessel.

-She was later towed to Greenock then Glasgow for survey after which it was decided to write her as a constructive total loss, repairs being not financially viable.
-The Oliva was sold for dismantling and was towed to Granton where she arrived on the 1 January 1929, and work commence two days later.
+She was later towed to Greenock then Glasgow for survey after which it was decided to write her off as a constructive total loss, repairs being not financially viable.
+The Oliva was sold for dismantling and was towed to Granton arriving on the 1st January 1929 with work commencing two days later.

 We would like to thank Lloyd’s Register Foundation – Heritage & Education Centre for allowing us to reproduce documents from their archive in this article.